Skip to main content

 Common Paymaster: Retaining Full Control

-The Common Paymaster arrangement, in contrast, allows businesses to retain more control over their HR functions.
+The common paymaster arrangement, in contrast, allows businesses to retain more control over all functions of their business.
 This system primarily concerns payroll processing for employees across related companies and does not extend into broader HR management areas.
-Businesses using Common Paymaster maintain complete control over their HR policies, employee benefits, compliance issues, and other HR-related tasks.
+Businesses using a common paymaster approach maintain complete control over their HR policies, employee benefits, compliance issues, and other HR-related tasks.

 This model particularly appeals to businesses with the resources and desire to manage their HR in-house but are looking for a way to streamline the payroll aspect for employees who work across different entities within the same corporate family.
 It offers a focused solution that addresses a specific need (payroll processing) without diluting the business’s control over other HR functions.